FredMusoro/CurveLock/README.md

 ## Status

 The application is pre-alpha, it should only be used for testing - things may change, including breaking changes that would make it impossible to decrypt data.

-Notes:
-* File encryption is disabled.
-This is pending

 ## License